mycel-project/mycel/README.md

 *Note*: Some updates may introduce new configuration options.
 If so, you might need to manually update your config.json file by referring to the config.example.json template.

+If you want to always be on the latest prerelease, follow the dev branch.
+Note that these versions may be less stable than official releases.
+You may also encounter compatibility warnings on startup, as prerelease versions move fast, using a prerelease build of Mycelium alongside should reduce these.
+Either way, compatibility warnings are generally not blocking.

 ## On the safety of your learning data
 All your learning data is saved in a SQLite file (default: mycel.db) at the root of your Mycel folder.
 Updating Mycel with a standard git pull will not erase or modify it.